Lloyd Garrison Wheeler: Early years

-Lloyd Garrison Wheeler was born May 29, 1848 in Mansfield, Ohio, and was named after the great abolitionist William Lloyd Garrison.
-His father was active in the underground railroad movement, providing secret accommodations for escaping slaves from the Southern United States en route to freedom in Canada.
+Lloyd Garrison Wheeler was born May 29, 1848, in Mansfield, Ohio, and was named after the great abolitionist William Lloyd Garrison.
+His father was active in the Underground Railroad movement, providing secret accommodations for escaping slaves from the Southern United States en route to freedom in Canada.
 After the illegalization of underground railroad activity the family moved to Chatham, Ontario, Canada, and it was there that Wheeler attended school.

-Following the death of his mother, the 11-year old Wheeler returned to the United States, settling in Chicago, where he would work in a variety of jobs.
+Wheeler was 11 years old when his family returned to the United States, settling in Chicago, where he would work in a variety of jobs.
 Gaining a position as the first black mail carrier in Chicago, Wheeler took advantage of his free time to begin studying for a career in law, reading in the office of local attorney George Bellows.
 Wheeler gained admission to Union College of Law, a forerunner of the Northwestern School of Law, and in 1869 passed the Illinois state bar examination to become a practicing attorney.
 He was the first black American admitted to the bar in the state of Illinois.